MGitHubL/Data4TGC/README.md

-# arXiv4TGC
+# Data4TGC

-arXiv4TGC is a set of academic datasets (includes arXivAI, arXivCS, arXivMath, arXivPhy and arXivLarge) for large-scale temporal graph clustering.
+Data4TGC is a set of datasets for large-scale temporal graph clustering, includes DBLP, Brain, Patent, School, arXivAI, arXivCS, arXivMath, arXivPhy and arXivLarge.

 This is an early version of our dataset, and we will be updating it with more information as we go along.